Sylvia Tyson: Later career

 After the Tysons separated and stopped performing together in 1975, Sylvia started a solo career.
 She released two albums on Capitol Records, Woman's World in 1975 and Cool Wind from the North in 1976.
 In 1978, she established an independent record label, Salt Records.
 With the label she released the albums, Satin on Stone in 1978 and Sugar for Sugar in 1979.

 Sylvia Tyson contributed offstage to the Canadian music scene as a board member of FACTOR and the Juno Awards.
 With Tom Russell, she was an editor of the 1995 anthology And Then I Wrote: The Songwriter Speaks (ISBN 9781551520230).
 In 2011, she wrote her first novel, Joyner's Dream.

 Sylvia joined Ian to sing their signature song "Four Strong Winds" at the 50th anniversary of the Mariposa Folk Festival on 11 July 2010 in Orillia, Ontario.

 In 2012, Tyson and singer-songwriter Cindy Church wrote a campaign song for the Alberta Party, a centrist political party in Alberta.

-On 3 November 2023, at the age of 83, Tyson released what she states is her last album titled At the End of the Day.
+On 3 November 2023, at the age of 83, Tyson released what she states is her last album, titled At the End of the Day.
+It would earn her an eighth and final Juno Award nomination in 2025, in the category of Traditional Roots Album of the Year.

+She confirmed her retirement in 2025, and said that her all-female country-folk supergroup Quartette had decided to call it quits in 2024, after working together for 30 years.

 Awards and recognition

 Sylvia Tyson was made a member of the Order of Canada in 1994.

-She was nominated seven times for a Juno Award, the first being in 1987 as Country Female Vocalist of the Year.
+She was nominated eight times for a Juno Award, the first being in 1987 as Country Female Vocalist of the Year.
 The Canadian Music Hall of Fame inducted Ian & Sylvia as a duo in 1992.
 In 2003, Sylvia Tyson was inducted into the Canadian Country Music Hall of Fame.

 In July 2019, it was announced that Ian Tyson and Sylvia Tyson would be inducted into the Songwriters Hall of Fame individually, not as a duo.
 The Canadian Broadcasting Corporation said that "the duo's 1964's hit, Four Strong Winds, has been deemed one of the most influential songs in Canadian history".
 The CBC report also referenced the song You Were on My Mind, written by Sylvia Tyson, as well as her four albums (1975–1980).

+Tyson was inducted into the Chatham-Kent Cultural Hall of Fame in 2022.